Alcohol Treatment Program in Arizona

 Scientists are still working to determine the exact causes of alcoholism.
 While genetics play a vital role in the condition, there is a complex mixture of environmental, social and psychological factors that also come into play.
 The leading genetic indicator of the disease is an impulsive, sensation-seeking personality, although not everyone with this trait becomes an alcoholic.
 Exposure to addictive substances at a young age, trauma and mental illness are also key risk factors.

 Yes, alcoholism is a disease.
 However, over time we have developed highly effective methods of faith-based treatment that vary from person to person.
 It’s important for the individual and their loved ones to be able to separate the person from the disease to avoid unhelpful feelings like fault and blame.
 Such emotional responses can slow down the healing process.
-Seeking therapy treatment at a Christian drug rehab that helps to heal your mind, body and spirit is the best foundation for long-term recovery.
+Seeking individual and group therapy treatment at a Christian drug rehab that helps to heal your mind, body and spirit is the best foundation for long-term addiction recovery.